 Keep it Short

-Most people are bombarded with emails every day, so keep them to the point so they’re easy to scan for important information.
+Most people are bombarded with emails daily, so keep them to the point so they’re easy to scan for important information.
 As a matter of fact, emails that look like someone manually typed them have a higher open rate, compared to “fancy” newsletter-type emails with lots of images and formatting.

 When to Pitch a Service or Product with Email